VoxelForge/VoxelForge/mods/ITEMS/mcl_stairs/API.md

 Register your own stairs and slabs!

 This mod has both a new simplified API and an old one kept for backwards compatibility.
-The primary difference is that the new API takes a definition table rather than multiple arguments and that the description of registered stair/slabs are generated from a base description which is either specified or derived from the node they are based on.
+The difference is that the new API takes a definition table rather than multiple arguments.

 ## Example
 Register stair and slab based on the node `example:platinumblock`: